CDCgov/geneflow/docs/chapters/tutorials/build-app-container.rst

       apt-get install -y libcurl4-openssl-dev
       apt-get install -y libxml2-dev

       #Install R packages
       export TMPDIR=/opt
       R --slave -e 'install.packages(c("BiocManager","docopt","stringi", "stringr"))'
       R --slave -e 'BiocManager::install(c("DESeq2"))'

 Container as an Executable
 --------------------------

-The `%runscript` section defines what commands are executed if the image is ran as an executable (see below).
+The `%runscript` section defines what commands are executed if the image is run as an executable (see below).
 We echo a quote to demonstrate this function.

 .. code-block:: text